-The degradable component of MSW in the most of developing countries is comparatively higher than the developed countries (Bhada-Tata, 2012).
-It has been observed that about 90% of MSW in Sri Lanka are degradable organics in nature (Menikpura, Ariyawansha, Basnayake, & Tharinda, 2007).
-However, the quality and the rate of waste generation in different parts of Sri Lanka have considerably been changed in recent past, due to rapid urbanization and economic conditions.

-The biological approaches, aerobic and anaerobic degradation, are considered as most popular methods for the management of organic fraction of municipal solid wastes (OFMSW) at present (Tchobanoglous et al., 1993).
-Aerobic digestion or composting is natural process by which degradable organic matter is transformed into complex stable compounds; carbon dioxide and water by aerobic microorganisms, and no readily degradable materials are found in final stable product called compost (Gomez, 2006; Iyengar and Bhave 2006).
-The separation of organic fraction from MSW is to be performed at first instance for the composting.
-The non-degradable materials such as glass particles, plastic fragments and elevated trace metals are not suitable for composting.
-The separation of OFMSW after collection of mixed waste is difficult and not feasible than the separation of waste at the places where waste is originated.
-More organic degradable waste generates from residencies, restaurants, guest houses, hotels and food stalls and on-site composting can be used for the management of degradable organic waste at such places (Hwang et al., 2002).
-Composting bins are more popular for the waste management in residencies where a little amount of wastes are generated and the different composting bins have been developed and practiced in Sri Lanka (Premachandra, 2006).
-In on-site bin composting, the separation of waste is very easy and the compost can easily be produced in a little effort (Papadopoulos et al., 2009; Kalamdhad and Kazmi, 2007).
+The degradable component of MSW in most developing countries is comparatively higher than the developed countries (Hoornweg and Bhada-Tata 2012).
+It has been observed that about 90% of MSW in Sri Lanka are degradable organics in nature (Menikpura et al. 2007).
+The biological approaches, aerobic and anaerobic degradation, are considered as the most popular methods for the management of organic fraction of municipal solid wastes (OFMSW) at present (Tchobanoglous et al. 1993).
+Aerobic digestion or composting is a natural process by which degradable organic matter is transformed into complex stable compounds; carbon dioxide and water by aerobic microorganisms, and no readily degradable materials are found in the final stable product called compost (Gomez 2006; Iyengar and Bhave 2006).
+The separation of organic fraction from MSW is to be performed at the first instance for the composting.
+The separation of OFMSW after the collection of mixed waste is difficult and not feasible than the separation of waste at the places where waste is originated.
+More organic degradable waste generates from residencies, restaurants, guest houses, hotels and food stalls and on-site composting can be used for the management of degradable organic waste at such places (Hwang et al. 2002).
+Composting bins are more popular for waste management in residencies where a little amount of wastes are generated and the different composting bins have been developed and practiced in Sri Lanka (Premachandra 2006).
+The compost can easily be produced in a little effort using on-site composting bins in residencies (Papadopoulos et al. 2009; Kalamdhad and Kazmi 2007).
 However, those composting bins cannot be used for the production of compost in restaurants and guest houses since the amount of waste generated in such places are considerably higher than that of residencies.
-Therefore, it is necessary to develop a suitable composting method for such places for the management of organic waste through the production of compost.
-In this study we attempted to design, construct and evaluate a composting bin system for the management of organic waste through the production of compost in medium scale waste generators (25-50 kg of wastes per day) such as restaurants and guest houses.
+Therefore, it is a necessity to develop a suitable composting method for such places for the management of organic waste.
+In this study, we attempted to design, construct and evaluate a composting bin system for the management of organic waste through the production of compost in medium-scale waste generators (25-50 kg of wastes per day) such as restaurants and guest houses.